Oshuma/drummer/README.md

    ```
 3. Access the application at `http://localhost:8080`

-The first run may take longer as Spleeter downloads its pre-trained models.
+The first run may take longer as Spleeter downloads its pre-trained models when processing the first song.

+### Data Storage

+The application creates the following directories on your host machine:
+- `./uploads/` - Original MP3 files
+- `./processed/` - Processed MP3 files without drums
+- `./data/` - SQLite database file
+- `./temp/` - Temporary files during processing

+All your songs and metadata will persist across container restarts and rebuilds.